NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 With a `group` property, consumer(s) can be signalled to treat some member zones within the catalog zone differently.

-The consumer MAY apply different configuration options when configuring the member zones, based on the group property value.
+The consumer MAY apply different configuration options when processing member zones, based on the value of the `group` property.
-The exact mapping of configuration on each group is left on the consumer's implementation and configuration.
+The exact handling of configuration referred to by the `group` property value is left to the consumer's implementation and configuration.
 The property is defined by a TXT record in the sub-node labelled `group`.

-The producer MAY assign the group property to all, some, or none member zones within a catalog zone.
+The producer MAY assign a `group` property to all, some, or none of the member zones within a catalog zone.
-The producer MUST NOT assign more than one group to one member zone.
+The producer MUST NOT assign more than one `group` property to one member zone.

-The cosumer MUST ignore either all or none group records in catalog zone.
+The consumer MUST ignore either all or none of the `group` properties in a catalog zone.

 The value of the TXT record MUST be at most 255 octets long and MUST NOT contain whitespace characters.
 The consumer MUST interpret the value case-sensitively.